The Kitchen Dinner Restaurant Review, Millbrae

 The Kitchen is part of a restaurant group that owns highly regarded Chinese Cantonese restaurants in California including Asian Pearl Peninsula.
 We’ve been to most of them and find them pretty good.
 This review concentrates on dinner.
 The food here is pretty authentic Chinese Cantonese food, so some may not like this type of more hardcore cuisine.
 Do not come here for General’s Chicken or Broccoli Beef.
 Another review covers The Kitchen dim sum lunch.
-Our last visit for dinner was in the fall of 2013, a meal where we found that their quality has improved.
+Our last visit for dinner was in 2014, a meal where we found that their quality has improved.
 We’d consider this #2 behind Koi Palace.
 The Kitchen has recently remodeled the dining room, making it much more open, spacious, and modern.

 Be sure to read our article How to order in authentic Chinese dinner

 Decor-Vibe – The Kitchen, Millbrae is a typical busy and noisy Chinese restaurant with lots of families and friends eating together.
 Come early or make a reservation, as this place is pretty busy.
 Almost all people were of Asian descent.
 Like many Chinese restaurants, the bathroom is not very clean.